CathIAS/TLIO/index.md

 <details>
 <summary> Network output consistency </summary>

-Using learned estimates for measurement updates in a Bayesian filter framework naturally raises the question of whether the estimates are consistent.
+<br>Using learned estimates for measurement updates in a Bayesian filter framework naturally raises the question of whether the estimates are consistent.
 Therefore we plotted the displacement errors vs. the standard deviation from the network uncertainty outputs.
-We observe that, trained with maximum likelihood loss, over 99% of the points fall inside the 3\(\sigma\) cone region indicated by the dashed red line.
+We observe that, trained with maximum likelihood loss, over 99% of the points fall inside the 3\(\sigma\) cone region indicated by the dashed red line.<br>

 <p align="center">
   <img width="70%" src="assets/err-sigmas.png" />